-Attendance at the two, two-day intensive workshops associated with this course is mandatory.
-It is the students' responsibility to attend and participate appropriately in all activities (such as workshops and the on-line discussion group) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
+It is the student’s responsibility to attend and participate appropriately in all activities scheduled for them, and to study all materials provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course, and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily:

-To complete the residential school attendance and participation satisfactorily students must achieve 100% for the item.
-To complete each of the remaining assessment items satisfactorily, students must obtain at least 50% of the total marks available for each item.
+To complete each assessment items satisfactorily, students must obtain at least 50% of the total marks available for each item.

 Penalties for late submission of required work: